5 Easy Ways To Eliminate Cooking Odors In Your Home — Food and Scent Experts' Top Tips

 Nothing can be more distracting than being in another room, be it your home office or living room, and smelling what you had for dinner last night.
 And it’s never distracting in a good way.
 If you lead a busy life, prevention is better than cure to get the best home fragrance into your space.

-"Keeping the kitchen fresh is all about simplicity and functionality," Abhishek Dekate, Creative Director of his eponymous interior design and food brand, says.
+"Keeping the kitchen fresh is all about simplicity and functionality," Abhishek Dekate, Creative Director of the eponymous interior design and food brand, says.
 "I clean as I go to keep odors to a minimum.
 I keep the counters clear to maintain a calm, clutter-free space."
 He also recommends taking out the trash daily to avoid unwanted smells of mixing or decaying food.

 She suggests using cleaning wipes "especially for stovetops and those clean-as-you-go moments."
 It can be particularly helpful for picking up dust, greasy residues and crumbs that you might not catch at first glance.